Who are we working with in the province of York? Take a look and find out more below.

 The Diocese of Sheffield benefits from being home to several organisations working in the anti-slavery sector, including the Snowdrop Project, Ashiana, and City Hearts.
 Launching in September 2018, the team in Sheffield are beginning by bringing together interested faith leaders, members of the public, statutory agencies and charities, to see where the gaps are in Sheffield.
 They will explore how the Church can help bridge those gaps and work in partnership with others.

 Chester cathedral has already held a special service to pray for those caught up in modern slavery, and to hear how people in Chester are working against it.
 They presented a declaration against modern slavery which was signed on behalf of all churches in Cheshire by the Bishop of Chester.
 In March they held an event for business leaders in Chester Cathedral to help them think about how they can help fight modern slavery.
-They are working with the Cheshire Modern Slavery Partnership to spread the message as widely as possible.
+They are working with the Cheshire Modern Slavery Partnership to spread the message as widely as possible and will soon host a Train the Trainer event in the diocese.

 A strategic meeting on modern slavery in Liverpool has been convened by the diocese with key partners.
 In addition, along with the dioceses of Virginia in the US and Kumasi in Ghana, Liverpool is engaged in a project called the Triangle of Hope.
 Through the project they will grapple with all three dioceses’ historic involvement in the Transatlantic Slave Trade, whilst also exploring what they can do to help today’s victims.